Deltamir/ansible-hashistack/README.md

 ### `consul_node_role`
 - The Consul role of the node, one of: *server* or *client*
 - Default value: client
-- Currently tested only with *server*, so be sure to override it
+- Setted per-host ; Currently tested only with *server* for all nodes, so be sure to override it
 - This role does not support *bootstrap* like ansible-consul role

 ### `nomad_node_role`
 - The Nomad role of the node, one of: *server*, *client* or *both*
 - Default value: client
-- Currently tested only with *both*, so be sure to override it
+- Setted per-host ; Currently tested only with *both*, so be sure to override it

-Example Playbook
+### `consul_template_version`
+- Version of the consul_template binary to use
+- Check the last release [here](https://releases.hashicorp.com/consul-template/)

+### `consul_version`, `nomad_version`, `vault_version`
+- Theses are not mandatory but are recommended
+- The default values are thoses from their respective parent jobs

+Examples
 ----------------

 Example playbook [here](./examples/playbook.yml) :